 How to test app in Landscape or Portrait Mode using XCUITest

 iOS apps are developed to serve various purposes from entertainment to eCommerce.
 At times a certain app/feature provides better vision and compatibility in certain screen orientations, viz Portrait and Landscape.
-While the default screen orientation for a mobile application is Portrait, but in certain cases like watching movies and playing games, the screen orientation makes a difference in the use experience.
+While the default screen orientation for a mobile application is Portrait, in certain cases like watching movies and playing games, the screen orientation makes a difference in the user experience.
+Based on the application and its use case, screen orientation can be altered to serve the purpose and provide better user experience.
+Hence, it should be tested for the application before making a release.

 Why to test apps in Landscape or Portrait?